ansible/ansible/docs/docsite/rst/user_guide/playbooks_error_handling.rst

 Controlling What Defines Failure
 ````````````````````````````````

+Ansible lets you define what "failure" means in each task.
+Ansible joins lists of multiple conditions for failure with an implicit ``and`` - if you want any one of multiple conditions to trigger a failure, you must define them in a string with an explicit ``or`` operator.

-Suppose the error code of a command is meaningless and to tell if there
+Sometimes the error code of a command is meaningless and to tell if there
 is a failure what really matters is the output of the command, for instance
 if the string "FAILED" is in the output.